SaptarshiMondal123/TrackGuard/README.md

-# 🚄 TrackGuard – AI Railway Safety System
+# 🚄 TrackGuard Railway Safety System

 ## 📌 Overview
 TrackGuard is an AI-powered system to detect **obstacles** and **track faults** in railway environments.